nrfconnect/ncs-door-lock-and-access-control/docs/known_issues.rst

   When executing the RD-NFC-STDTXN-2.0 test, the ``Watchdog expired for NFC session`` event occasionally occurs.
   This issue is caused by missing AUTH1 response from the test harness, despite logs indicating that the AUTH1 response was sent.

-AL-239: Occasional timeout occurs in the reader when executing the RD-NFC-STDTXN-2.0 test from the test harness When executing the RD-NFC-STDTXN-2.0 test case, the reader might report an RX timeout error code in the serial console.
+AL-239: Occasional timeout occurs in the Reader when executing the RD-NFC-STDTXN-2.0 test from the test harness When executing the RD-NFC-STDTXN-2.0 test case, the Reader might report an RX timeout error code in the serial console.
   For more details, see `Test Harness issue #191`_.

-AL-282: An undefined access decision occurs when executing the RD-NFC-STDTXN-2.0 test harness case in a loop When executing the RD-NFC-STDTXN-2.0 test case multiple times in a row (with valid credentials provisioned), the reader might not report the access decision.
+AL-282: An undefined access decision occurs when executing the RD-NFC-STDTXN-2.0 test harness case in a loop When executing the RD-NFC-STDTXN-2.0 test case multiple times in a row (with valid credentials provisioned), the Reader might not report the access decision.
-  As a result, the ``ACCESS GRANTED`` or ``ACCESS DENIED`` logs are not displayed in the serial output of the reader under test.
+  As a result, the ``ACCESS GRANTED`` or ``ACCESS DENIED`` logs are not displayed in the serial output of the Reader under test.

 AL-148: The RD-NFC-STDTXN-1.0 test case fails when the NFC module ST X-NUCLEO-NFC05A1 is in use Testing RD-NFC-STDTXN-1.0 with the NFC module NFC05A1 results in failure.